binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     100005    3    tcp       0.0.0.0.182.4          mountd     unknown
     100000    2    udp       0.0.0.0.0.111          portmapper unknown

-You will notice in the response as recorded by Wireshark, that the length is many times larger than the request, 726 bytes in this case, hence the reflected amplification:
+You will notice in the response, as recorded by Wireshark, that the length is many times larger than the request, 726 bytes in this case, hence the reflected amplification:

 {title="Wireshark results", linenos=off, lang=bash}
     Source      Destination Protocol Length Info
     <source IP> <dest IP>   Portmap  82     V3 DUMP Call (Reply In 76)
     <dest IP>   <source IP> Portmap  726    V3 DUMP Reply (Call In 75)

-The packet capture in Wireshark which is not showen here also confirms that it is UDP.
+The packet capture in Wireshark which is not shown here also confirms that it is UDP.

 #### EXIM
 ![](images/ThreatTags/difficult-uncommon-difficult-moderate.png)

-Exim, along with offerings such as Postfix, Sendmail, Qmail, etc, are Mail Transfer Agents (MTAs), which on a web server are probably not required.
+Exim, along with offerings such as Postfix, Sendmail, Qmail, etc., are Mail Transfer Agents (MTAs) which, on a web server, are probably not required.

 There have been plenty of exploits created for Exim security defects.
-Most of the defects I have seen have patches for, so if Exim is a necessity, stay up to date with your patching.
-If you are still on a stable (jessie at the time of writing) and can not update to a testing release, make sure to use backports.
+Most of these defects are patched, so if Exim is a necessity, stay up to date.
+If you are still on a stable build (jessie at the time of writing) and can not update to a testing release, make sure to use backports.

-At the time of writing this, the very front page of the [Exim website](www.exim.org) states "All versions of Exim previous to version 4.87 are now obsolete and everyone is very strongly recommended to upgrade to a current release.".
+At the time of this writing, the front page of the [Exim website](www.exim.org) states that "All versions of Exim previous to version 4.87 are now obsolete and everyone is very strongly recommended to upgrade to a current release.".

-Jessie (stable) uses Exim 4.84.2 where as jessie-backports uses Exim 4.87,
+Jessie (stable) uses Exim 4.84.2 where as jessie-backports uses Exim 4.87.
-which 4.86.2 was patched for the likes of [CVE-2016-1531](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2016-1531).
-Now if we have a look at the first exploit for this vulnerability ([https://www.exploit-db.com/exploits/39535/](https://www.exploit-db.com/exploits/39535/)) and dissect it a little:
+Exim 4.86.2 was patched for the likes of [CVE-2016-1531](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2016-1531).
+If we have a look at the first exploit for this vulnerability ([https://www.exploit-db.com/exploits/39535/](https://www.exploit-db.com/exploits/39535/)), and dissect it a little:

 The Perl shell environment variable `$PERL5OPT` can be assigned  options, these options will be interpreted as if they were on the `#!` line at the beginning of the script.
 These options will be treated as part of the command run, after any optional switches included on the command line are accepted.

-`-M`, which is one of the allowed switches (`-`[`DIMUdmw`]) to be used with `$PERL5OPT` allows us to attempt to use a module from the command line, so with `-Mroot` we are trying to use the `root` module, then `PERL5OPT=-Mroot` effectively puts `-Mroot` on the first line like the following, which runs the script as root:
+`-M`, which is one of the allowed switches (`-`[`DIMUdmw`]) to be used with `$PERL5OPT` allows us to attempt to use a module from the command line, with `-Mroot` we are trying to use the `root` module, then `PERL5OPT=-Mroot` effectively puts `-Mroot` on the first line as follows, which runs the script as root:

 `#!perl -Mroot`

 The Perl shell environment variable `$PERL5LIB` is used to specify a colon (or semicolon on Windows) separated list of directories in which to look for Perl library files before looking in the standard library and the current directory.

-Assigning `/tmp` to `$PERL5LIB` immediately before the exploit is run, means the first place execution will look for the root module is in the `/tmp` directory.
+Assigning `/tmp` to `$PERL5LIB` immediately before the exploit is run causes the first execution for the root module to occur from the `/tmp` directory.

 #### NIS {#vps-identify-risks-unnecessary-and-vulnerable-services-nis}
 ![](images/ThreatTags/difficult-uncommon-difficult-moderate.png)

 **Some History**:

-NIS+ was introduced as part of Solaris 2 in 1992 with the intention that it would eventually replace Network Information Service (NIS), originally known as Yellow Pages (YP).
+NIS+ was introduced as part of Solaris 2 in 1992 with the intention of replacing Network Information Service (NIS), originally known as Yellow Pages (YP).
 NIS+ featured stronger security, authentication, greater scalability and flexibility, but it was more difficult to set up, administer and migrate to, so many users stuck with NIS.
 NIS+ was removed from Solaris 11 at the end of 2012.
 Other more secure distributed directory systems such as Lightweight Directory Access Protocol (LDAP) have come to replace NIS(+).

 **What NIS is**:

-NIS is a Remote Procedure CAll (RPC) client/server system and a protocol providing a directory service, letting many machines in a network share a common set of configuration files with the same account information, such as the commonly local stored UNIX:
+NIS is a Remote Procedure CAll (RPC) client/server system and a protocol providing a directory service, letting many networked machines share a common set of configuration files with the same account information, such as the commonly local stored UNIX:

 * users
 * their groups